nachocaru/xaprb.com/content/blog/2008-10-11-how-to-change-the-default-database-in-mysql.md

 tags:
   - MySQL
 ---
-Dear Lazyweb, quick question: once I&#8217;ve `USE`-ed a database in MySQL, how can I un-`USE` it so I have no default database?
+Dear Lazyweb, quick question: once I've `USE`-ed a database in MySQL, how can I un-`USE` it so I have no default database?
 Is it even possible?